Parenting Cost News

 Trump Accounts are designed to make long-term saving more accessible and easier to start.

-The $1,000 contribution gives families an immediate boost.
+• A Head Start With Government Funding - The $1,000 contribution gives families with young children an immediate boost.
 Over time, that initial amount can grow through compound interest.

 Family talking giving their kids allowance money